Braddan A.F.C.: History 1970 to 1980

 There was another revival in 1976–77 as a fine league season saw Braddan promoted once again.
 The highlight of that season however was the club's first success in the Woods Cup.
 A superb individual goal from 16-year-old Stewart Cain near the end sealed a sweet 2–0 triumph over local rivals Gymns in the final played at the Bowl.

 The following season brought bitter disappointment as Braddan were relegated again on goal difference despite picking up 14 points from 20 games under the two points for a win system.
 Just one point separated the five teams fighting to avoid the second relegation spot, and the battle went to the last kick of the season.

 A further promotion followed in the 1978–79 season when club captain Neil Mackie was named Division 2 Player of the Year.
 The reserves were runaway winners of the Combination 2 title, and Braddan's crop of promising teenagers reached the Cowell Cup Final.
 That match, played at Peel, was ultimately won 4–3 by St George's – but Braddan played a full part in what was hailed as one of the best and most exciting games seen in Manx football for years.
 During that season the club also secured its first sponsorship deal with Howstrake & Highlander Hotels, and following a relaxation of IOMFA rules the company's logo was allowed to be displayed on the club's shirts and on an advertising banner at the pitch.

-Several top players were signed in the summer of 1979, and under the management of long-time goalkeeper Malcolm Macdonald, the 1st team made a magnificent start to the 1979–80 season back in Division 1.
-They played some brilliant free-scoring football, and became the first Braddan side since 1963 to qualify for the Railway Cup semi-finals.
-They also reached the Hospital Cup semi-final and finished fifth in Division 1, while the Combination team finished in fourth place.
-Four Braddan players - goalkeeper Peter Corris, centre-back Neil Mackie, midfielder Keith Kermeen and striker Chris Bass - were selected for the senior Isle of Man squad.
+Several players joined Braddan during the summer of 1979.
+Under the management of Malcolm Macdonald, the first team finished third in Division 1 during the 1979–80 season and qualified for the Railway Cup semi-finals, the club's first appearance at that stage of the competition since 1963.
+The team also reached the Hospital Cup semi-finals and finished fifth in Division 1, while the Combination team finished fourth.
+Goalkeeper Peter Corris, centre-back Neil Mackie, midfielder Keith Kermeen, and striker Chris Bass were selected for the senior Isle of Man squad.